1 Research: an introduction

 This book sometimes shows output from jamovi (The jamovi Project 2022), but using jamovi is not essential for understanding this book.

-• Spreadsheets may change data (e.g., reformatting entries as dates) when not appropriate (Ziemann, Eren, and El-Osta 2016).
+• spreadsheets may change data (e.g., reformatting entries as dates) when not appropriate (Ziemann, Eren, and El-Osta 2016).

 • Spreadsheets do not leave a record of how the data were analysed or prepared.
 Keeping a record of the analysis, preparation of variables, and other operations with the data is good scientific practice (reproducible research; see Sect.
 5.3) (Simons and Holmes 2019).